 On your skin elsewhere (Such as on hands):

-Not only do other parts of your body have a lower temperature, but they also tend to be far drier and may contain trace contaminants (such as soap residue or lotion) that would shorten the survival of sperm.
+Not only do other parts of your body have a lower temperature, but they also tend to be far drier and may contain trace contaminants (such as soap residue, detergents or lotion) that would shorten the survival of sperm.
 For instance, your hands run between about 87 and 90 degrees but cool more proportionally to the surrounding temperature.
 They are also dry.
 As a result, sperm on more exposed skin like this would dry closer to the rate of the slide mentioned above, at around 30 to 40 minutes.

-Regardless, it’s important to keep in mind that the probability of pregnancy from sperm on hands or other skin when not near the vagina is exceptionally low.
+Regardless, it’s important to keep in mind that the probability of pregnancy from sperm on hands or other skin when not near the vaginal opening is exceptionally low.
 For one, most would not let semen just sit on their hands or skin to dry.
 Washing off semen, even with just water, is sufficient to destroy any sperm present due to osmotic shock.
 Likewise, wiping dry will transfer any sperm to the item used.

 Back to the topic at hand, for perspective, the average ejaculation contains 200 to 500 million sperm, but even when ejaculated into the vaginal canal, many sperm are lost as they make their way through cervical mucus, the cervix, uterus, and Fallopian tubes to an egg.
 In fact, only a few hundred or approximately .01 percent find their way to the egg, and even then, fertilization and implantation only succeeds about 25 percent of the time.
 The chances of a few stray sperm from, say, your hands, resulting in pregnancy is then astronomically low unless fresh, visible semen was inserted.

-On fabric surfaces (clothing, towels, blanket, etc.):
+On fabric surfaces (clothing, towels, blanket, tissues, etc.):

 As fabric will absorb moisture from semen, drying time is reduced.
 Fabric is also rarely of a proper temperature to support the survival of sperm.
 Given this, sperm will only live a few minutes on cloth unless the cloth is saturated to the point moisture can be felt (soaked).
 Note that sperm also require a medium (such as semen or cervical mucus) to remain motile, so no, they can’t ‘swim’ through clothing, unless again, the fabric is so saturated a medium is still present.